 Objective: The Turkish Society of Nephrology Registry collects data on hemodialysis, peritoneal dialysis, and transplantation annually.
 Registry reports are printed every year as a booklet, and this is the 30th year of registry reports.
-Unlike previous years, registry reports include an additional chapter this year due to the Coronavirus Disease 2019 (COVID-19).
-The effects and results of the COVID-19 pandemic on kidney replacement therapies are presented in the 2020 reports.

-Methods: In this article, we obtained data from the Turkish Society of Nephrology 2020 registry report and summarized the coronavirus disease 2019-associated data and statistics for kidney failure with replacement therapy patients.
+Unlike previous years, registry reports include an additional chapter this year due to the coronavirus disease 2019 pandemic.
+The effect and results of the coronavirus disease-2019 pandemic on kidney replacement therapies are presented in the 2020 reports.
+Methods: We obtained data from the Turkish Society of Nephrology 2020 registry report and summarized the coronavirus disease-19-associated data and statistics for kidney replacement therapy patients.

-Results: The number of patients on kidney replacement therapies was 83 350 individuals at the end of 2020.
-Totally, 1610 kidney replacement therapy patients were infected with severe acute respiratory syndrome coronavirus 2.
+Results: The number of patients on kidney replacement therapy was 83 350 individuals at the end of 2020.
+A total of 1610 kidney replacement therapy patients were infected with SARS-CoV-2.
 Hemodialysis had the highest frequency of coronavirus disease 2019 (19.5%), followed by transplantation (12.2%) and peritoneal dialysis (8.6%).
-The mortality rate was highest in peritoneal dialysis patients with 29.6%, 24.4% in hemodialysis, and 11.2% in kidney transplant recipients.
+The mortality rate was highest in peritoneal dialysis patients with 29.6%, 24.4% in HD, and 11.2 % in kidney transplant recipients.

-Conclusions: Coronavirus disease 2019 has significant effects on the survey of patients undergoing kidney replacement therapies through severe complications.
+Conclusion: Coronavirus disease 2019 has significant effects on the survey of patients undergoing kidney replacement therapy through severe complications.

-Keywords: COVID-19, Hemodialysis, peritoneal dialysis, registry, transplantation
+Keywords: COVID-19, hemodialysis, peritoneal dialysis, registry, transplantation